 Note: This blog post is from 2015.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.FusionReactor users will want to know that there was a new update released today, 5.2.6.
+And I may revise the content as necessary.FusionReactor users will want to know that there was a new update released today, 5.2.6.
 The update is free for those on 5.2.x releases as well as those with maintenance agreements.
 And you can just download the installer and run it to update your current version (even back to FR 5.0, if you've not updated FR 5 since you first installed it).

 But more than that basic info, I'd like in this post to take advantage of the chance to share a few things related to the topic of upgrading FusionReactor, including some common questions I often am asked as I assist people in using it:

 - How do I find out what's new in the update?